 But, by the grace of God, she did not prove those verses.

-Whether Naaman had contacted the disease accidentally or through sin he needed
+Whether Naaman had contracted the disease accidentally or through sin, he

 I bet we’d have another adage if this story had gone